 YOUR COST EFFECTIVE WATER STORAGE SOLUTION

-Rainbow Reservoirs is the ORIGINAL supplier of the highest quality ZINCALUME® sealed, bolted steel panel tanks for multi-application liquid or water storage solutions in use throughout Africa.
+Rainbow Reservoirs is the ORIGINAL supplier of the highest quality ALUZINC® sealed, bolted steel panel tanks for multi-application liquid or water storage solutions in use throughout Africa.
 Our renowned and sought-after products are in extensive use across most sectors of the economy as pivotal components in domestic, rural, agricultural, mining, forestry, commercial and industrial applications, to name but a few.

 Some of our very satisfied (and highly discerning!) customers are to be found in Angola, Botswana, Ethiopia, Equatorial Guinea, Lesotho, Madagascar, Mozambique, Namibia, Panama, South Africa, Swaziland, Tanzania, Zambia and Zimbabwe.